254In61/role-linux-config-backup/README.md

 # role-linux-config-backup
-Role contains tasks that perform config backup of linux devices
+Role contains tasks that SIMULATE configs backups on Linux devices.

+This is just a test role

 # Requirements
 - Minimum ansible 2.11